dirko/dirko.github.io/_posts/2015-06-11-Spelling-correction-with-pyhacrf-Part-2.md

 The `1`, or `non-match` state's weights contain much the same information.
 Where there was a positive weight previously there is now a negative weight and the other way around.
-One exception is `a` to `a` - I can't think of a specific reason why this is the case.
+One exception is `a` to `a`---I can't think of a specific reason why this is the case.

 ## Generate candidates